 Cutting It Up

-Cutting up food into uniform pieces is one of the most important skills to master in Chinese cooking.
+How to cut Chinese Recipe ingredients into uniform pieces is one of the most important skills to master in cooking Chinese food recipes.
 And once you learn to use an all-purpose Chinese chef’s knife, it’s easier than you think.
 If Yan can cut, so can you!

 I like to tell my viewers and students that the Chinese chef’s knife is the original Chinese food processor.
 It can slice, mince, chop, crush, tenderize, and scoop up food – and you can even use the end of the handle to grind spices.
 Complement it with a smaller paring knife for finer cutting and making garnishes, and you’ll be ready for just about anything.